 The community Employment Coordinator will meet with referred offenders who plan to be released to their geographic area.
 If it is not possible to meet in person prior to the release, other methods may be used such as pre-release employment workshops, conference calls with Parole Officers, or the use of volunteers.

-For Aboriginal offenders, when appropriate, the community Employment Coordinator will consult with the Aboriginal Community Liaison Officer, in locations where one is in place.
+For Indigenous offenders, when appropriate, the community Employment Coordinator will consult with the Indigenous Community Liaison Officer, in locations where one is in place.

 The community Employment Coordinator will complete the Community Employment Assessment form (CSC/SCC 1391) within 10 working days of meeting with the referred offender.